Earl Caldwell (journalist): Early career

-Caldwell began his career aspiring to become a sports journalist and applied for a position in Harrisburg, Pennsylvania.
-Although initially told he had secured the job, he was not contacted further.
-Caldwell later expressed in an interview that he believed racial discrimination may have played a role in the rejection.
+Initially aspiring to become a sports journalist, Caldwell applied for a position in Harrisburg, Pennsylvania.
+Despite having been told he had secured the job, he was not contacted further.
+Caldwell later expressed in an interview that he believed racial discrimination might have played a role in the rejection.
 This experience contributed to his decision to shift from sports journalism to news writing, driven by a desire for greater opportunities and professional advancement.
-Caldwell's columns were very traditionally written, opting to report the news as he discovered it rather than present his views on events as they happened.
+Caldwell's columns were very traditionally written, opting to report the news as he discovered it rather than presenting his views on events as they happened.

-He would go on to start his career at The Progress in Clearfield, Pennsylvania then work for the Intelligencer Journal in Lancaster, Pennsylvania in 1960, and the Democrat and Chronicle in Rochester, New York.
+He went on to start his career at The Progress in Clearfield, Pennsylvania, then to work for the Intelligencer Journal in lancaster, Pennsylvania, in 1960, and the Democrat and Chronicle in Rochester, New York.

 In 1964, friends of Caldwell successfully persuaded him to join the Democrat and Chronicle, where general manager Al Neuharth was actively working to break the color line at the Rochester newspaper.
 Caldwell was assigned to report on the 1964 Rochester race riot.
 He later worked with one of his favorite reporters, Jimmy Breslin, of the New York Herald Tribune.
 The two collaborated closely, reading and editing each other's work.
 Caldwell’s close association with Breslin eventually led to him receiving a position at the Herald Tribune.
 Caldwell then had a brief stint at The New York Post.

 Notable reporting work at The Times

 Reporting for The New York Times, Caldwell went coast-to-coast to cover the riots that swept black America in the summers of 1967 and 1968.
 During the summer of 1967, in his first year at the paper, Caldwell worked alongside Gene Roberts to investigate the causes of the riots.
 Due to the volume and geographic spread of the uprisings, the two eventually divided their coverage.

-In April 1968, he was the lone reporter to witness the assassination of Martin Luther King Jr. at the Lorraine Motel in Memphis.
+In April 1968, he was the lone reporter to witness the assassination of Martin Luther King Jr. at the Lorraine Motel in Memphis, Tennessee.
 He also reported on the streets of Chicago in 1968, covering the riots as the police challenged demonstrators during the Democratic National Convention.

 Caldwell covered the trial of Angela Davis, the controversial black scholar accused of a central role in the murder of a Marin County, California, judge during an escape attempt from San Quentin Prison.
 He also spent months in Atlanta covering the child murders and the subsequent trial of convicted killer Wayne Williams.
 In the late 1970s and early 1980s, Caldwell extensively covered incidents of police brutality and abuse in the judicial system while working in New York.